ethereum/EIPs/EIPS/eip-draft_app_keys.md

 We allow the user to use different personas in combination to her mnemonic to potentially fully isolate her interact with a given app accross personas.
 One can use this for instance to create a personal and business profile for a given's domain both backup up from the same mnemonic, using 2 different personnas indexes.
 The app or domain, will not be aware that it is the same person and mnemonic behind both.

+We use a string following BIP32 format (can be hardened) to define personas

+e.g. `0'` or `0'/1/2'/0`

 ### HD path
 requires BIP 32 and BIP 39